KristjanESPERANTO/MMM-WebSpeechTTS/README.md

 ## Run it

-### with Electron

-You have to modify the way you are starting the MagicMirror².
+You have to modify the way you are starting MagicMirror².
 You have three options:

-A. Adapt `package.json` of MagicMirror²:
+### A. Adapt `package.json` of MagicMirror²

 Add script to package.json:
 `"start:tts": "speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher",,`

 Start with: `npm run start:tts`

+### B. Run command

-B. Run `speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher` instead of `npm run start`
+Run `speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher` instead of `npm run start`.

+### C. Server mode

-C. Start with: `npm run server` and open MagicMirror² in Firefox.
+Start with: `npm run server` and open MagicMirror² in Firefox.

-- ToDo: Test with different browsers
+ToDo: Test with other browsers.

 ## Update